 Most recently, Jim served as the project manager for the Tracking and Data Relay Satellite (TDRS).
 During his career, he has worked on the design, development, testing, and operations of over 24 launched spacecraft across three scientific disciplines and human spaceflight.

 Noah holds a B.S. in Business Administration with a focus in management.
-He has a wide array of skills from working in various roles in multiple fields.
-He has worked as a renewable technologies advisor in residential construction, a logistics manager in the biofuels industry, and a livestock manager raising cows, pigs, and chickens to name just a few of his experiences.
+He has a wide array of skills, with experience in multiple fields.
+He has worked as a vocational high school math teacher, an ESL teacher in China, a livestock manager at a 270 acre farm, and more.

 In the summer of 2021 Noah was hired by Teachers in Space to be a project manager and help the organization expand and reach more teachers.